trinary/tune-id/README.md

 ### Stretch goals
 * Snap to beat option for synths
+* Tempo-relative length definition so bpm can be changed after the fact
 * Edit track UI to adjust notes after recording.
 This might make the main feature list.
 Depends a lot on visuals and other UI stuff
 * Tremolo, vibrato, LFO-type effects, noise, delay, a zillion different ways to make synths more interesting
 * Lean more into being on web.
 Embedding?
 Plugins?
 Simultaneous multi-user sessions?
 Copy-pasteable individual tracks or instruments?
+Load a wavetable for periodic wave from another site?
 * Weird stuff: be able to grab samples from somewhere to use as instrument source
 * Weirder stuff: instrument definition via a json format or something like that.
 Send note events to another site to do different things to render audio.
 Stream things to other places.
 * MIDI in/out
-* Export to file
+* Export to file either as mixed audio or some kind of bundle
 * Version the serialization so changes to audio code can occur without breaking old songs